How Many Days in Cinque Terre? What You Need to Know

 - 2nd Day – Full-Day Boat Excursion.
 Spend the day swimming, sunbathing, and taking in the most spectacular views of the Cinque Terre coast.

 - 3rd Day – Slow down and soak the Cinque Terre in by visiting, or re-visiting, the towns and/or hidden gems.
-Some gems are La Spezia, Porto Venere, and Isola Palmaria.
+Some of my favorite gems are La Spezia, Porto Venere, and Isola Palmaria.

 Where to Stay in Cinque Terre